Watch Groundhog Day 2024: Punxsutawney Phil declares an early spring

 That's Groundhog Day in 2024 — a mix of modern technology with traditions that date back to ancient Celtic times.

+"It's the middle of winter, literally.
+Frankly, we're bored, and we're looking for something to keep us occupied during the time of year," biology professor Christine Maher from the University of Southern Maine told NPR.
+"Maybe guessing about the weather is an idiosyncratic way to keep us engaged.
+And maybe we're desperate for a sign that spring is coming!"

-The practice of seeking a sign of an early spring or a late winter stems from the Christian tradition of Candlemas — which itself has roots in pagan observances.
+The practice of seeking a sign of an early spring or a late winter stems from the Christian tradition of Candlemas — which itself has roots in older observances.

 "Candlemas was originally a Celtic festival marking the 'cross-quarter day,' or midpoint of the season," according to the Almanac website.
 "The Sun is halfway on its advance from the winter solstice to the spring equinox."

-By celebrating this groundhog, in other words, we're celebrating the return of the light, and the promise of spring.
+By celebrating the groundhog, in other words, we're celebrating the return of the light, and the promise of spring.

 Groundhogs — also called the woodchuck, land beaver, whistle pig, or red monk — were drafted into service for the day when Europeans realized the hibernating animal they associated with spring's arrival in the old country, a type of badger, wasn't native to North America.